-How Do I Trade with Fibonacci Retracement? - Fib Retracement Strategies in Forex Trading
+How Do You Trade with Fibonacci Retracement? - Fibonacci Retracement Strategies in Forex Trading

-Fib Retracement is an indicator used in forex trading to calculate price retracement levels in an upward or a downwards trend.
+Fibonacci Retracement is an indicator used in forex trading to calculate price retracement levels in an upward or a downwards forex trend.

-Fibonacci retracement levels are used by traders to place trades and open trades at better price after price has resumed moving in the original trend direction after retracing.
+Fibonacci retracement levels are used by traders to place forex trades and open forex trades at a better price after price has resumed moving in the original forex trend direction after retracing.

 38.20% and 50.00% Fibo Retracement Areas are most oftenly used